BrendanGasparin/Project-METAL-SNAKE/project-log/log.md

 ## 2024-07-29

-### Phase 1: Initiation
+**Phase 1:** Initiation

 The project's initiation phase begins today.
 I have constructed this Github repository and log to keep track of project progress, documentation, and any code files I want to share publicly.

 Locally, I am using the [Obsidian](https://obsidian.md) note-taking app to keep track of any necessary knowledge and planning for the project.
-This will make it easy to transfer any content to Github.
+This will make it easy to transfer any content I want to Github.

-### Currently Working On
+### Currently Working On:

 - Initiation phase document templates
 - Business case